dgoetz/graphing-training/README.md

 This training is designed as a two days hands-on training introducing Graphite and Grafana.

-In the training you will get basic knowlegde of Graphite and Grafana.
+In the training you will get basic knowledge of Graphite and Grafana.

 Targeted audience are experienced Linux administrators.